graphopedia-xyz/graphopedia/bullet-chart/index.md

 ---

 is a variation of the [bar chart](/bar-chart) with an added symbol for the target value and a progress bar that approaches the target.
-The bullet chart includes qualitative ranges labeled from "bad" to "good", and "excellent".
+The bullet chart includes qualitative ranges labeled from "bad" to "good," and "excellent."
 The bullet chart was created as an alternative to gauge charts used in dashboards.
-The bullet chart was invented by American author Stephen Few as a response to gauge charts.[^few] The bullet charts allow for easier comparison of values when positioned next to each other than the gauge charts.
+American author Stephen Few invented the bullet chart as a response to gauge charts.[^few] The bullet charts allow for easier comparison of values when positioned next to each other than the gauge charts.

 <!--more-->

- The purpose of the bullet chart is the comparison of a value to its target.
-When several bullet charts are used in an infographic or a dashboard, their use allows for easier comparison of values between charts than gauge charts would allow.
+The purpose of the bullet chart is the comparison of value to its target.
+Several bullet charts that are aligned can be easily compared, making them more suitable for use in a dashboard or a multi-chart report than gauge charts.

 The bullet chart is not designed to display a lot of data points.
-For a dashboard or an infographic with dozens of data points and their targets, it may be better to use a [scatter plot](/scatter-plot).
+For a dashboard or an infographic with dozens of data points and their targets, it is better to use a [scatter plot](/scatter-plot) or its variations.

- Bullet charts are relatively new, and yet readers seem to understand them well because their shape reminds one of a thermometer.[^metoyer]
+Bullet charts are relatively new, yet readers tend to understand them well because their shape reminds one of a thermometer.[^metoyer]
 The bullet chart can display negative values, which are plotted to the left or towards the bottom. [^few2]

  ## Alternative charts